Markicode/Woordenschat/README.md

 This project was created to practice and demonstrate:

 - Clean API design
+- Layered / Clean Architecture principles
 - Entity Framework Core relationships
 - DTO mapping strategies
 - Asynchronous programming in ASP.NET Core
 - Database migrations and seeding
+- Refactoring for separation of concerns
 - Writing maintainable and testable code

 ---